JrVerbiest/Udacity_Machine_Learning_Engineer_Nanodegree/README.md

 # Machine Learning Engineer Nanodegree
 **Objectives:**

-Test Python code using **unit tests** and build a **Python package**.
-Build predictive models using a variety of **unsupervised and supervised machine learning** techniques.
+Test Python code using unit tests and build a Python package.
+Build predictive models using a variety of unsupervised and supervised machine learning techniques.
 Understand cloud deployment terminology and best practices.
-Use **Amazon SageMaker** to **deploy** machine learning models **to production environments**, such a sa web application or piece of hardware. **A/B test** two different deployed models and evaluate their performance.
-Utilize an **API** to deploy a model to a website such that it responds to user input, dynamically.
+Use Amazon SageMaker to deploy machine learning models to production environments, such a sa web application or piece of hardware.
+A/B test two different deployed models and evaluate their performance.
+Utilize an API to deploy a model to a website such that it responds to user input, dynamically.
 Update a deployed model, in response to changes in the underlying data source.

 <br>